ric2b/Vivaldi-browser/chromium/docs/website/site/developers/sublime-text/index.md

 of Nov 2014 older is more complete).

-This will make hitting Ctrl-B build chrome.exe (really quickly, thanks to ninja), F4 will navigate to the next build error, etc. If you're using Goma, you can play with something like: "cmd": \["ninja", ***"-j", "200",*** "-C", "out\\\\Debug", "chrome.exe"\],.
+This will make hitting Ctrl-B build chrome.exe (really quickly, thanks to ninja), F4 will navigate to the next build error, etc. If you're using RBE, you can play with something like: "cmd": \["ninja", ***"-j", "200",*** "-C", "out\\\\Debug", "chrome.exe"\],.